-The ARI reference number for an air conditioner guarantees it to have Energy Star efficiency, the proper SEER rating and the right amount cooling.
-Every new air conditioning unit sold must have the ARI reference number.
+The AHRI reference number for an air conditioner guarantees it to have Energy Star efficiency, the proper SEER rating, and the right amount cooling.
+Every new air conditioning unit sold must have the AHRI reference number.

 A residential central air conditioner has two main parts: the condensing unit installed outside of the house and the evaporator installed inside the ductwork.
 For an air conditioner to work up to specs or even to work at all, these two components must be properly matched.

 Each condenser works properly with only a limited number of evaporator models.
-Each of the matches has a unique identifier — the ARI reference number.
+Each of the matches has a unique identifier — the AHRI reference number.

-Another must have component of the air conditioning system is air flow.
-Air flow is provided by the furnace (fan coil, air handler).
+Another must have a component of the air conditioning system is air flow.
+Airflow is provided by the furnace (fan coil, air handler).
 For most of 14 SEER units and for virtually all higher SEER air conditioners and heat pumps, manufacturers also prescribe the particular furnace (air handler) models to be used.
-If this is the case, the furnace model is also included in ARI number.
+If this is the case, the furnace model is also included in AHRI number.

 It brings the total number of must have components to three:

 - Evaporator (coil, blower coil)

 - Furnace (fan coil, blower coil, air handler)

 On the invoice, among other information, you contractor must show three crucial pieces of data –